psarando/shire-reckoning/README.md

 Since Shire weekday names originated from Kings' Reckoning weekday names, I assumed the same cultural correlation in Gondor, so these Gondorian calendars also correlate their weekdays similarly with Gregorian weekdays.
-In other words, Eärenya (Sea Day) corresponds with Gregorian Saturday and Valanya (Valar Day) with Gregorian Sunday.
+In other words, I'm assuming Eärenya and Valanya was the weekend in Gondor just as Mersday and Highday was the weekend in the Shire.

 ### Rivendell Reckoning Notes